Europe in photos before World War I

 Mass production arrives for the masses

 The availability of consumer goods soared before the war with mass production techniques like Henry Ford’s assembly line system and the spinning machinery at Jones Cotton Mill in Manchester, England—shown in this 1909 photo.
 It drove down prices and combined with the growth of efficient transportation to boost commerce.
-World War I was the first conflict to utilize mass production in the rapidly speeded up manufacture of tanks, airplanes, and weapons.
+World War I was the first conflict to utilize mass production in the rapid manufacture of tanks, airplanes, and weapons.

 Charles Stewart Rolls appeals to the elite with flashy cars